Sudan Revolutionary Front rebels tour country to promote Peace Agreement

 After having toured Darfur, the delegation will pay a visit to Blue Nile state, South Kordofan, and eastern Sudan.

 Last week, Minni Minawi, head of the breakaway Sudan Liberation Movement (SLM-MM), spoke of the importance of rebel combatants being put on an equal footing with military forces in Sudan.
-The Rapid Support Forces (RSF) will “continue to defend the revolution,” he said.
+The rebel forces will “continue to defend the revolution,” he said.

 A delegation of the breakaway Sudan Liberation Movement-Transitional Council (SLM-TC) visited the village of Sheikan in Rabak locality, White Nile state, on Sunday, in response to the invitation sent by the Sheikan Villagers Association and the Change and Services Committee, on the occasion of the 65th anniversary of Sudan's independence.